prominenceai/deepstream-services-library/docs/api-ode-trigger.md

 DslReturnType dsl_ode_trigger_area_add_many(const wchar_t* name, const wchar_t** areas);
 ```

 This service adds a Null terminated list of named ODE Areas to a named ODE Trigger.
-The same Area can be added to multiple Triggers.

 **Parameters**
 * `name` - [in] unique name of the ODE Trigger to update.
-* `areas` - [in] a Null terminated list of unique names of the ODE Areas to add
+* `areas` - [in] a Null terminated list of unique names of the ODE Areas to add.

 **Returns**
 * `DSL_RESULT_SUCCESS` on successful add.
-One of the [Return Values](#return-values) defined above on failure
+One of the [Return Values](#return-values) defined above on failure.

 **Python Example**
 ```Python